 What we know about Amy Coney Barrett's judicial abortion record

 Four years ago on the campaign trail, then-candidate Donald Trump pledged that if he were elected, only "pro-life" justices would get his nomination for a seat on the Supreme Court.
-As president, it's a promise he's delivered on twice already, and in the coming weeks, potentially once more.
+As president, it's a promise he's delivered on twice already, and on Saturday, did so once more.

-Mr. Trump's frontrunner, Amy Coney Barrett, meets the president's unprecedented anti-abortion rights litmus test.
-The federal judge has referred to abortion as "always immoral" and offers something another top candidate, Barbara Lagoa, doesn't: A clear anti-abortion rights judicial record.
+Amy Coney Barrett, Mr. Trump's Supreme Court nomination, meets the president's unprecedented anti-abortion rights litmus test.
+The federal judge has referred to abortion as "always immoral" and offers something a former top candidate, Barbara Lagoa, doesn't: A clear anti-abortion rights judicial record.
 During her three years on the 7th Circuit Court of Appeals, she has already ruled on two abortion-related cases, both times favoring restrictions on access to abortion.

 "She is the perfect combination of brilliant jurist and a woman who brings the argument to the court that is potentially the contrary to the views of the sitting women justices," said Marjorie Dannenfelser, president of the Susan B. Anthony List, an anti-abortion rights political group, in an emailed statement to CBS News.